aKsShBloOd/book-review/README.md

 📦 REST API using Express

-📂 Tech Stack
+📂 Tech Stack:

 Frontend	Backend	Database
 React + Vite	Express.js	PostgreSQL (Neon)
 Tailwind CSS	RESTful API

-📖 License
+📖 License:

 This project is open-source and free to use.